 Cabin operations safety best practices guide

-The sixth edition of the IATA Cabin Operations Safety Best Practices Guide, published in January 2020 is the central reference for industry-agreed best practices, procedures and regulations for safe and efficient cabin operations.
+The seventh edition of the IATA Cabin Operations Safety Best Practices Guide, published in December 2021 is the central reference for industry-agreed best practices, procedures and regulations for safe and efficient cabin operations.
 The guide also offers valuable benchmarks for airline management to set up their own corporate procedures and training programs for cabin crew.
 Obtain the cabin operations safety guide now.

 Best practices guide for cabin retrofit and entry into service program